OneForFreedom/The-Spooky-Arsenal/README.md

 # The-Spooky-Arsenal
-This is a continuation of the WEAPONS OF SIEGE.
-U can bet I've 100% optimized this for 3d printing!! :D
+This is a continuation of the WEAPONS OF SIEGE. :D

 They're pretty much the same thing, but spooky.